marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 Let's remove those if/else statements.

 Currently if/else statements are only being used to test if a list is empty.
 One way to avoid this is to tag each list as being empty or not being empty.
-To do this, we have to change the value of the empty list from null to a function that assigns an empty tag to the list.
-The empty function will look similar to the prepend function, but doesn't need any reference to a head or tail.
+To do this, we have to make a couple changes.

-We will add an additional parameter to our `selector` function that will either be true or false depending on whether or not the list is empty.
+First, we will have to add a new parameter to our `selector` function that determines if a list is empty or not.

+Next, the value of the empty list can no longer just be `null`.
+We'll need to assign a list function to our `empty` value that tags the list as being empty.

 ```Javascript
 const empty = function(select) {